After WeWork debacle, IPO market slams brakes on unprofitable companies

 The surprise postponement of the WeWork IPO has underscored how confidence is eroding in the market both for companies looking to raise capital and investors.

-A more discerning market for initial public offerings continued to punish Peloton Interactive Inc PTON.O on Friday, a day after it began trading, as shares of the fitness startup fell 4% to $24.74.
+A more discerning market for initial public offerings continued to punish Peloton Interactive Inc (PTON.O) on Friday, a day after it began trading, as shares of the fitness startup fell 4% to $24.74.
 The company is now trading 15% below its Wednesday IPO price.

 In the past, public market investors have typically expected companies to become profitable within 18 months or so of an IPO.
 This timeline has been relaxed with money managers eager to add businesses with fast-growing revenue to their portfolios.